yathish-yathi/projects/landValuePredictor/landValuePredictor/README.md

 4. How to get started
   > Run SQL command to create and add data into DB (we can predict value only around given data points, so use your onw coordinate-price data) and configure DB access in applicaton.properties
   > start spring boot application and hit http://localhost:8080/landPrice (if running in local host)
   > Fill cordinate and area of land then submite

+5. Feature needed to add ?
+   > Exception handling
+   > Authentication and authorisation